anas-abusaif/code-301-reading-notes/class-05.md

 - To make your UI interactive, you need to be able to trigger changes to your underlying data model.
 React achieves this with state.

 5. What are the three questions you can ask to determine if something is state?
+- 1. Is it passed in from a parent via props?
+If so, it probably isn’t state.
+2. Does it remain unchanged over time?
+If so, it probably isn’t state.
+3. Can you compute it based on any other state or props in your component?
+If so, it isn’t state.